gofrontier-com/wrangler/README.rst

 Wrangler was built to simplify cloud cost management.
 In the world of distributed cloud applications, tracking costs can be challenging.
-With Wrangler, teams gain control and visibility over costs by centralising budget configuration, streamling trigger rules and executing configurable actions when thresholds are reached.
+With Wrangler, teams gain control and visibility over costs by centralising budget configuration and triggering configurable actions when thresholds are reached.

 Consuming data
 ##############